Medthic/backstep/README.md

 # Backstep

-Backstep — UI for department assignments and admin tools.
+Backstep — UI for Department Riding assignments and Data Sheet

 This repo has been prepared for a beta release.